MananTheCoder/Chitkara-WDMS-Class-Assignments/Madhav_Goyal__2011981262/current_project/README.md

 - Textarea - in middle of page to enter text
 - Buttons - right under the Textarea to manipulate text
 - Alert - shown at top for 3 seconds after clicking any button
+- Accordian - on About page to view info about website

 ---